 Updating your addresses:

-- Please keep your Permanent Home, Term-Time and Emergency Contact addresses up to date via your My Imperial account
+- Please keep your Permanent Home, Term-Time and Emergency Contact addresses up to date in the My Imperial student portal

-The Late Case Request Procedure is available to students whose progress towards the final thesis submission deadline has been affected by circumstances beyond their control.
+The Thesis Deadline Extension procedure is available to students whose progress towards the final thesis submission deadline has been affected by circumstances beyond their control.

 Students concerned about their ability to submit on time are advised to speak to their supervisor and departmental administrator as early as possible.